Get courses worth Rs. 12,000 for FREE! 🔥 Only for selected students.

 GSTR-11

-GSTR-11 is the return that needs to be pointed out by persons who have been issued a Unique Identity Number (UIN).
+GSTR-11 is the return that needs to be filed by persons who have been issued a Unique Identity Number (UIN).
 UIN is assigned to foreign diplomatic missions, and embassies cannot pay taxes in India.
 These entities can claim a refund for the GST on goods and services purchased within India.
 GSTR-11 includes details of inward supplies received and the refund claimed by them.

 Filing of GST returns is a mandatory requirement under the GST regime, even if no transactions are reported.
 It is essential to file a Nil return in such cases.
 However, it is important to note that you can only file a return for a particular period if the previous month or quarter return has been filed.